AshwinSant5/PerfWatch-Web-Edition/METRICS_EXPLANATION.md

 - Memory pressure (OS paging out memory)
 - Performance degradation (disk is much slower than RAM)

-**Your value:** 0 is excellent - means your system has sufficient RAM.

 ---

 ## Windows-Specific Metrics